 We will deal with anti-social behaviour and neighbour nuisance complaints involving council, or private renting tenants, or owner occupiers.
 Most tenants will have some sort of a tenancy agreement with their landlord and this usually makes the tenant responsible for their behaviour - including that of their friends, relatives, and any other person including children, who are living in or visiting the property.

-We can also offer mediation between neighbours as a positive step to reducing further upset.
+We may start with something simple such as drawing up an Acceptable Behaviour Contracts with the persons responsible for the nuisance, or we can offer mediation between neighbours as a positive step to reducing further upset.

 What you can do